Sydney-Informatics-Hub/geodata-harvester/README.md

 - automatic data retrieval from geodata APIs for given locations and dates
 - automatic download and spatial-temporal processing of geo-spatial maps for user-specified bounding box, resolution, and time-scale.
-- support for multiple temporal aggregation options
+- support for multiple temporal aggregation options and spatial-temporal buffer
 - automatic extraction of retrieved data into ready-made dataframes for ML training
 - automatic generation of ready-made aligned maps and data for ML prediction models
 - visualisation of downloaded and aligned maps